1rn19cs003/FullStackAssignment/README.md

 ## Author
 - You only need to login with admin to acess this
-- inclued all CRUD opeations
+- include all CRUD opeations
-- to used only read of all files you can login with customer and can cess one api only \
+- to used only read of all files you can login with customer and can access one api only \
 <img align="right" src="photos/Author.png" width="100%"/>&nbsp;
 &nbsp;
 &nbsp;